|(a) A licensee must not make any false, misleading,

 (f) A licensee must inform the client in writing of

-any changes to the items in subsection (e) of this section prior to
+any changes to the items in subsection (e) of this section, prior

 (g) Technological means of communication may be used